Best Medicare Advantage Plans in Colorado (2026)

 Evaluate Additional Benefits

-Medicare Advantage plans often include extra benefits beyond Original Medicare, such as dental care, vision services, hearing aids, fitness memberships and transportation to medical appointments.
-These supplemental benefits can provide savings and enhance your healthcare experience.
-Compare which additional services each plan offers and whether they match your specific health needs.
+Many Medicare Advantage plans include extra benefits beyond Original Medicare: dental, vision, hearing aids, fitness memberships and medical transportation.
+These can add real savings depending on your health needs.
+Compare what each plan offers and whether those extras align with what you'd actually use.

 5. 5